Gendercide: Femicide

 In India, parents may prefer male children because they desire heirs who will care for them in their old age.
-Other instances of female infanticide are carried out in belief that the female children are better off not being alive, so as to not “[suffer]”.
+Other instances of female infanticide are carried out in belief that the female children are better off not being alive, so as to not "[suffer]".
 Additionally, the cost of a dowry – the family's price for their daughter to be married off – is very high in India, making a female child undesirable, while a male heir would bring a dowry to the family by way of marriage.
 According to the British publication, The Independent, the 2011 census revealed 7.1 million fewer girls than boys aged under the age of seven, up from 6 million in 2001 and from 4.2 million in 1991.
 The sex ratio in the age group is now 915 girls to 1,000 boys (109 boys for every 100 girls), the lowest since records began in 1961.

-The honor killing and self-immolation condoned or tolerated by the Kurdish administration in Iraqi Kurdistan has been labeled as "gendercide" by Mojab (2003).

 There have been reports of femicide in Ciudad Juárez, Chihuahua, Mexico, where 411 assassinations of women were qualified as serial and/or of sexual characteristic, by domestic violence, intimate femicides and hatred against women.
 The response to these murders has included the criminalisation of feminicide in the country.

-Contemporary mechanisms of gendercide lie within sexualized violence against women; the females of "sub-Saharan Africa (Sierra Leone, the Democratic Republic of Congo, Angola) in areas that are also at the heart of the "AIDS belt", are not only at-risk due to living in places where there are "current cases of large-scale rape", but are also susceptible to contracting HIV.
+Contemporary mechanisms of gendercide lie within sexualized violence against women; the women and girls of "sub-Saharan Africa (Sierra Leone, the Democratic Republic of Congo, Angola) in areas that are also at the heart of the "AIDS belt", are not only at-risk due to living in places where there are "current cases of large-scale rape", but are also susceptible to contracting HIV.
 Less popularized tactics of gendercide against women include the systemic withholding of critical medical, and nutritional care, predominantly occurring "across the belt of "deep patriarchy" extending from East through West Asia and into Northern Africa"; here.
 Adam Jones, a co-founder of Gendercide Watch, an online research platform created to spread awareness, estimates that the denial of healthcare for women equates to approximately the same toll as that of the 1994 Rwandan Genocide per year.